 - Create separate campaign workflows within the platform for each of them

-- Optimize the speed of ‘campaign planning to execution’ to ensure that one doesn’t impact the other.
+- Optimize the speed of ‘campaign planning to execution’ for end to end campaign management and ensure that one doesn’t impact the other.

 #2.
 You see campaigns as a way of selling, even to your customers